OpposedDeception/twitchplace-bot/README.md

 ```
 python3 setup.py install
 ```
-In case something didn't install, contact me through Discord: Europer#5312 or send an email to anonovezgame@tutanota.com or alternatively use StackOverflow if I'm not responding to both.
+In case something didn't install, contact me through Discord: Europer#5312 or alternatively use StackOverflow if I'm not responding.

 ## Setting up
 After you installed 100500 packages we need to get necessary information